 By blocking large memory allocation instructions, we ensure that one kind of undesirable behavior, namely growing the heap too large, is eliminated a priori.
-Two kinds of undesirable
+Two kinds of undesirable behavior remain permitted by the operational semantics, namely crashes and deadlocks: a thread can crash or become forever blocked.
+Under certain assumptions about the placement of polling points, our program logic statically guarantees that these undesirable behaviors cannot arise: this is stated by our safety and liveness theorems (Theorems 7.1 and 7.2).

-An alternative approach would be to adopt a simpler oblivious operational semantics, where no 250 instruction is ever blocked and where there is no space limit.
-Then, a different kind of undesirable 251 behavior, namely deadlocks, is eliminated a priori.
-The undesirable behaviors that remain permitted 252 253 by the operational semantics are crashes and growing the heap too large.
-In such a setting, our program logic, which is parameterized by an initial amount of available space S, statically provides 254 the following guarantees: first, no thread can crash; second, when every thread is outside a protected 255 section, the live heap space is bounded by S. We define this alternative operational semantics and 256 establish this result: this is our core soundness theorem (Theorem 7.3).
-We use this theorem as a 257 258 stepping stone in the proof of Theorems 7.1 and 7.2.
+An alternative approach would be to adopt a simpler oblivious operational semantics, where no instruction is ever blocked and where there is no space limit.
+Then, a different kind of undesirable behavior, namely deadlocks, is eliminated a priori.
+The undesirable behaviors that remain permitted by the operational semantics are crashes and growing the heap too large.
+In such a setting, our program logic, which is parameterized by an initial amount of available space S, statically provides the following guarantees: first, no thread can crash; second, when every thread is outside a protected section, the live heap space is bounded by S. We define this alternative operational semantics and establish this result: this is our core soundness theorem (Theorem 7.3).
+We use this theorem as a stepping stone in the proof of Theorems 7.1 and 7.2.